 Background and Credentials

-Dr. Berkowski earned her Ph.D. in Chemistry from the University of Illinois at Urbana-Champaign in 2004 under Professor Jeffrey S. Moore.
+Kimberly earned her Ph.D. in chemistry from the University of Illinois at Urbana-Champaign under Professor Jeffrey S. Moore.
 Her doctoral research included developing a method for harnessing energy to a single site on a polymer by using ultrasound, and synthesizing bio-responsive hydrogels within microfluidic channels using photolithography.

-She received her B.S., summa cum laude, in Chemistry and also in Biochemistry from the University of Detroit Mercy in 1999 where she was the valedictorian of her class.
-After completing this degree, Dr. Berkowski interned at BASF Aktiengesellschaft in Germany, participating in research related to the development of an iron catalyst for ethylene polymerization.
+She received her B.S., summa cum laude, in chemistry and also in biochemistry from the University of Detroit Mercy where she was the valedictorian of her class.
+After completing this degree, Kimberly interned at BASF Aktiengesellschaft in Germany, participating in research related to the development of an iron catalyst for ethylene polymerization.

 - Northwestern University School of Law (J.D., cum laude)